Shavit-Lab/Sparse-Expansion/README.md

 ```
 ## Neuronal Disentanglement
 ![Saving neurons through SE in Pythia 1.4B](assets/dense_h_to_4h_cluster_sparse_distribution_neuron_2402_layer_1.png)
 *Modeling recovery with more experts in a neuron from Pythia 1.4B.
 The sparse computation output distribution (red) matches the dense one (blue) better with more clusters.
 Sparsity is set to 90\% for each expert.
 WD represents the Wasserstein distance between the sparse output distribution and the dense distribution.
-RI represents relative improvement of Sparse Expansion ($n \geq 1$ clusters) over baseline SparseGPT ($n = 1$ cluster).*
+RI represents relative improvement of Sparse Expansion ($`n \geq 1`$ clusters) over baseline SparseGPT ($`n = 1`$ cluster).*

 ## Cite
 If you found our work useful, please cite our paper: